hemanth/functional-programming-jargon/readme.md

 ## Continuation

-At any given point in a program, the collection of instructions that still need to be processed in order for the program to complete is known as a continuation.
+At any given point in a program, the part of the code that's yet to be executed is known as a continuation.

 ```js
 const printAsString = (num) => console.log(`Given ${num}`)